top of page

 In addition, copper sulfate has been shown to have antioxidant properties, which can help protect cells from damage caused by free radicals.
 Free radicals are unstable molecules that can damage cells and contribute to the development of various diseases, including cancer and heart disease.

 Copper sulfate has also been used as a treatment for copper deficiency in animals.
 Copper is an essential mineral that is important for a variety of biological functions, including the formation of red blood cells and the maintenance of healthy bones and connective tissue.
-Copper deficiency can lead to anemia, poor growth, and other health problems in animals.
+Copper deficiency in the long term, can lead to anemia, poor growth, and other health problems in animals.

 Copper Sulfate Use on Animals